noisiver/wrath-of-the-vanilla/README.md

 I removed certain talents from the trees to make them look like the original layouts but those changes require changes to both the server and the client files.
 I will not be sharing those changes here for legal reasons.

+I will add more changes as I go, zone by zone, and I will be fixing things in zones I've already done if something is wrong or if I missed something.

 # Important information
 Do **not** import spell_proc_event.sql.
 It's there to prevent errors caused by my changes to the talent trees.